For this tutorial, we'll walk you through the practical application of everything we've discussed so far using our own project management app Backlog.

 You can also perform a search from the Issues page of any project where you can narrow down tasks by parameters.

 First, enter the project you would like to search for tasks within.

 Using your left-hand menu, select the Issues page.
 You'll notice that all tasks within that project are listed in descending order from which they were last updated.

 From here, you can narrow down tasks by Category, Milestone, Assignee, or Keyword.

-Note: Gantt charts are only available in Backlog for our Premium and Max plans.
+Note: Gantt charts are only available in Backlog on our Standard and Premium plans.

 A Gantt chart is a series of horizontal lines showing the amount of work done over periods of time in relation to the amount planned for those periods.

 Gantt charts in Backlog are automatically generated for your projects for any tasks with a due date.
 So all you need to do to start properly using Gantt charts is ensure that each and every one of your tasks has a due date.